Sigmoid-FTRL: Design-Based Adaptive Neyman Allocation for AIPW Estimators: Introduction

 Randomized experiments are used to investigate causal effects in virtually all of the social sciences, from economics and political science to sociology and public health.
-In a classical randomized experiment, the experimental design (i.e. the randomized treatment assignment mechanism) does not depend on the observed outcomes.
-In other words, the subjects enter the study, treatment is assigned, and only afterwards are the outcomes observed and the treatment effects consequently estimated.
+In a classical randomized experiment, the experimental design does not depend on the observed outcomes: the subjects enter the study, treatment is assigned, and only afterwards are the outcomes observed and the treatment effects consequently estimated.
 In recent years, there has been a growing interest in adaptive randomized experiments, where subjects arrive sequentially and the experimenter can incorporate previously observed outcomes in the experimental design.

 In this paper, we study the problem of Adaptive Neyman Allocation for AIPW estimators in the design-based framework.
 In this context, an adaptive experimental design must select both the treatment assignment probability and the linear predictors used in the AIPW estimator.
 Roughly speaking, the goal of Adaptive Neyman Allocation is to construct an adaptive experiment design under which the variance of an effect estimator is nearly equal to its optimal variance under the best non-adaptive design that has oracle access to all potential outcomes.
-We focus specifically on constructing an adaptive experiment design which minimizes this difference, which is known as the Neyman Regret \citep{Dai2023Clip, Kato2025Efficient}.
+We focus specifically on constructing an adaptive experiment design that minimizes this difference, which is known as the Neyman Regret \citep{Dai2023Clip, Kato2025Efficient}.
 A formal description of the problem is deferred to Section~\ref{sec:adaptive-neyman-allocation}.

 We focus on the design-based framework, where potential outcomes and covariates of each subject are considered to be deterministic and treatment assignment is the sole source of randomness.
-The design-based framework stands in contrast to a super-population framework where subjects are assumed to be independent and identical draws from an unknown distribution.
-The sampling assumption may be difficult to interpret and justify in settings where subjects were not literally randomly selected into the study; moreover, it precludes the possibility of drift or otherwise systematic change in the potential outcomes of subjects over time.
+The design-based framework stands in contrast to a super-population framework where subjects are assumed to be independent and identically distributed draws from an unknown distribution.
+The super-population assumption may be difficult to interpret and justify in settings where subjects were not literally randomly selected into the study; moreover, it precludes the possibility of drift or otherwise systematic change in the potential outcomes of subjects over time.
 For these reasons, the design-based framework is sometimes seen as more robust and assumption-lean \citep{Harshaw2025Why}.